lordofkillz/DarkFusion/USER_GUIDE.md

 Use the evaluator recommendations as a starting point, select the epoch count, and start training.
 Watch loss, precision, recall, and per-class validation metrics rather than relying on one overall number.

+The **Live Metrics** banner shows estimated time remaining, an approximate finish time, and epoch progress once completed-epoch timings are available.
+It uses recent epoch durations and updates when a run resumes or stops.
+The estimate is based on the configured epoch target; early stopping can finish sooner, and final validation or checkpoint saving can add time.

+Open **System Monitor** to see GPU load, VRAM, CPU, RAM, drive usage, and DarkFusion's resident memory (RSS).
+The CPU tile also shows the busiest logical thread.
+Use its **Text size** control for larger text and **Keep Above** to keep the monitor visible.
+GPU watts are NVIDIA GPU board power when available;
+they do not measure the PSU or total system power.

 Training runs in a separate process so the main interface can remain responsive.
 Available controls include: